Find Affordable College Courses

 Dahlonega, GA

 University of North Georgia came in at #11 in this year’s edition of the Best Value Natural Resources Conservation Bachelor’s Degree Schools ranking.
-UNG is a large public school located in the distant town of Dahlonega.
+UNG is a large public school located in the town of Dahlonega.

 Read full report on Natural Resources Conservation at University of North Georgia